- Human Resources

 Visit the Friends of the Portage Senior Center website to make your tax-deductible contribution.

-Did you know that the Portage Senior Center (PSC) is only partially funded by the City of Portage?
-More than 50 percent of operating funds are raised by staff, PSC members and the Friends of the Portage Senior.
+Did you know that the Portage Zhang Senior Center (PZSC) is only partially funded by the City of Portage?
+More than 50 percent of operating funds are raised by staff, PZSC members and the Friends of the Portage Senior Center.
 Additional funds for operating expenses and other equipment and building needs are raised through membership fees, special fund raising events, trips, occasional grants, participant fees, donations and memorial gifts.